Property Investment in Perth Written by Jamie Horner

-We have been asked quite a few times about how the Perth Property market is going, When will prices increase?
+Our Perth Property Managers have been asked quite a few times about how the Perth Property market is going, When will prices increase?
 How long will the market stay depressed and will it go back further?

 The Property market in Perth has already seen movement and growth in key suburbs, especially Western Coastal suburbs and properties that are in close proximity to the Perth CBD, rivers and beaches that already have limited supply.

 There is also demand and growth for quality apartments in good locations.
 Price movements in history have always been led by demand for scarce resources, and properties in key areas of Perth between waterways and the CBD lead the revival.